Back to my roots 2

 That is what life is about.
 How we connect and embrace the people in our lives…

-But first a little anecdote: My Aaji always made waran/ arhar-toor dal (lentils) at home with rice.
-This was made at every major meal regardless of what else was on the menu.
+But first, a little anecdote: My Aaji always made waran/ arhar-toor dal (lentils) at home with rice.
+This was made at every major meal, regardless of what else was on the menu.
 And she made it a little sweet with jaggery (cane sugar) and thin enough that you could drink it like soup.
 And that is what I always did.
-Extra was made when I was in town because I would drink it through the day instead of tea.
-On this trip when I went home for her last rites, it was made again by my Kaku (aunt), Sunanda Bhagwat Phadke.
+Extra was made when I was in town because I would drink it throughout the day instead of tea.
+On this trip, when I went home for her last rites, it was made again by my Kaku (aunt), Sunanda Bhagwat Phadke.
 That cup of dal was a million childhood memories in every sip…

 Please click the thumbnails to see a larger view.